-The Dancer's Code of Conduct shall include the following conditions as a minimum standard: There shall be no intentional physical contact between performers and customers at any time, before, during or after the performance, with the exception of leading a customer by the hand to, or from, an area permitted for performances of sexual entertainment in advance of, or following, a performance.
+The Dancer's Code of Conduct shall include the following conditions as a minimum standard:

 The performer may not simulate any sexual act during a performance.

-Performers must not use any inappropriate, lewd, suggestive or sexually graphic language in any public or performance areas of the premises.
+o Performers must not use any inappropriate, lewd, suggestive or sexually graphic language in any public or performance areas of the premises.

-Performers must not touch the breasts or genitalia of another performer, at any time as part of a performance.
+o Performers must not touch the breasts, anus or genitalia of another performer, at any time as part of a performance.

-There shall be no use of sex articles (as defined by paragraph 4(3) of Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982) at any time.
+o There shall be no use of sex articles (as defined by paragraph 4(3) of Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982) at any time.

-There shall be no nudity by performers in public areas of the premises, unless the Council has agreed in writing that area may be used for performances of sexual entertainment.
+o There shall be no nudity by performers in public areas of the premises, unless the Council has agreed in writing that area may be used for performances of sexual entertainment.

-Performers must fully dress (i.e. no nudity) at the end of each performance.
+o Performers must fully dress (i.e. no nudity) at the end of each performance.

-Performances of sexual entertainment may only take place in designated areas of the premises as agreed in writing by the Council.
+o Performances of sexual entertainment may only take place in designated areas of the premises as agreed in writing by the Council.

-There shall be no photography permitted by customers on the premises.
+o There shall be no photography permitted by customers on the premises.

-Customers must remain seated for the duration of a performance.
+o Customers must remain seated for the duration of a performance.

-Performers shall not arrange to meet, or have further contact with, customers outside of the premises.
-Dancers shall not perform if under the influence of alcohol or drugs.
+o Performers shall not arrange to meet, or have further contact with, customers outside of the premises.

+o Dancers shall not perform if under the influence of alcohol or drugs.

-All dancers shall comply with this Code of Conduct.
+o All dancers shall comply with this Code of Conduct.
 Any failure to adhere to the rules set out in Code shall result in the dancer becoming subject to the consideration of disciplinary action as set out in the Disciplinary Procedure.